PartialVolume/shredos.x86_64/README.md

 This file contains the sha1 hash for the nwipe tar file, i.e. nwipe-v0.32.023.tar.gz.
 The hash and filename contained in this file is manually updated with each new release of nwipe.

 #### ../package/nwipe/Config.in
 This is a buildroot file that exists in each package.
-The only time it would be manually edited is if nwipe's dependendencies changed.
+The only time it would be manually edited is if nwipe's dependencies changed.

 #### ../package/nwipe/002-nwipe-banner-patch.sh
 This script contains the changes that are made to nwipe's version.c